 Anyone who has been abused in any way, especially sexually.
 That leaves a good few of the victims suffering for a long time.

 Richard O'Brien.
 Born abnormally small, bullied at school, and then growing up genderqueer in what amounted to a conservative country town in the 1950s/60s...ouch.
 And then his baby flopped in cinemas.

 Janice Dickinson, one of the world's first supermodels.
 She was thoroughly traumatized and damaged not just by her father's emotional and physical abuse of her, but also his sexual abuse of one of her sisters.

 Charles Bukowski, a German-American novelist and poet.
 His childhood was a long episode of school fights, child abuse and social rejection.
 This depression later bolstered his rage as he grew, and gave him much of his voice and material for his writings.

 Every African-American slave.
-It's so dark that most historians argue it had a negative psychological effect on not just them but their modern day descendents as well, but in a more subtle way for the latter.
+It's so dark that most historians argue it had a negative psychological effect on not just them, but their modern day descendents as well, and in a more subtle way for the latter.